 Make sure to label your spray bottle.
 I LOVE these Chalkboard Labels they make labeling everything easy!

 - 1/4 cup White Vinegar

 - Empty Spray Bottle

-- Just combine the water, white vinegar, and dawn dish soap in an empty spray bottle.
-Shake a LITTLE bit and you are DONE!
+- Combine the water, white vinegar, and dawn dish soap in an empty spray bottle.

 - Spray and clean!